NovatecConsulting/boomerang-spa-xhr-navigation/README.md

 BOOMR.plugins.spa_xhr_navigation.setVirtualSite("virtual_site");
 ```

-Example: assuming the current URL is `http://example.org/index.html` and `setVirtualSite` is invoked using `virtual_site`.
+Example: assuming the current URL is `http://example.org/index.html` and `setVirtualSite` is invoked using `virtual_site`.
 This would result in all beacons containing `http://example.org/virtual_site` as the page URL.

 ### Configuration